 Grand Lyon, France, uses FME to make their city’s data available to the public, empowering a variety of valuable services for citizens and businesses.
 Internal city data and that from partners are compiled and made available in real-time on a public data portal.
 FME Desktop and FME Server are easily scalable and provide an economically viable way to gather data from sensors, accident reports, data managers, web services, and distribute this time-sensitive information.
 Originally designed to simply provide data to the public, the impact of this project has gone beyond, providing innovative companies in the city a technical foundation for developing new services which optimize their operations and ultimately benefit citizens and tourists.
+One example is Renault Trucks and the implementation of their Urban Freights software to help reduce fuel consumption.
 Grand Lyon, France's second biggest city and capital of the Rhône-Alpes region, is situated at the crossroads of Europe's major lines of transport, at the heart of France between Paris and the French Riviera.

 Forsmark and Sweco used FME to integrate nuclear power plant data into a single database.
 The results are made available in a web map platform that maintains high security of information.
 Disparate data including AutoCAD, Shapefile, Excel, Revit, and IFC are automatically integrated and transformed by FME Desktop & FME Server for storage in an Oracle Spatial database.
 Existing Microsoft Active Directory security settings are leveraged, allowing only authorized persons to view the data in various levels of detail in the new GeoServer web map platform on a computer or mobile device.
 Data is stored in both the original local coordinate system and the Swedish national to meet regulatory requirements.
 FME has automated the process, making up-to-date interior and exterior power plant data readily available to authorized individuals.
 Forsmark Power Group is a Swedish company that owns and operates the nuclear power plant Forsmark north of Stockholm.